hugeinc/lunar/README.md

 ```
 $ make up
 ```
 Starts container.
-When the container starts you will have a live server for testing one of the examples; all the tests running in watch mode and bundle regeneration in watch mode.
+When the container starts you will have all the tests running in watch mode and bundle regeneration in watch mode.

 See the **makefile** to see available commands such as unit, integration tests and others.
 **[Back to top](#index)**